solana-labs/solana/docs/src/validator/faq.md

 Anyone can operate a validator.
 All Solana clusters are permissionless.
 A new operator can choose to join at any time.

+### Is there a validator set or limited number of validators that can operate?

+No, all Solana clusters are permissionless.
+There is no limit to the number of active validators that can participate in consensus.
+Validators participating in consensus (voting validators) incur transaction fees for each vote.
+A voting validator can expect to incur up to 1.1 SOL per day in vote transaction fees.

 ### What are the hardware requirements for running a validator?

 See [validator requirements](../running-validator/validator-reqs.md).